Skip to main content

 How accurate is this for payroll?

 This gives a close estimate based on the hours and rates you enter.
-Actual payroll may differ due to tax, NI, pension deductions, rounded time entries, or company-specific rounding rules.
+Actual payroll may differ due to tax, national insurance or social security, pension deductions, rounded time entries, or company-specific rounding rules.

 What are my legal rights around working hours?